-Chicago Wilderness will offer a winter session of the Midwest Ecological Prescription Burn Crew Member Training class.
-Based on the National Wildfire Coordinating Group’s (NWCG) S-130 and S-190 courses, this training covers the basics of such topics as fire behavior, controlled burn techniques, and smoke management.
+Chicago Wilderness will offer three winter sessions of the Midwest Ecological Prescription Burn Crew Member Training class.
+This training covers the basics of such topics as fire behavior, controlled burn techniques, and smoke management.
 The objective is to provide participants with the background necessary to safely participate on the crew of a controlled burn.
-This class can be taken as a component of the Woodland Stewardship Program in natural areas management.

 Get the botany basics and fundamentals needed to identify plants with the guidance of an Arboretum instructor.

 Learn to identify and manage the most common invasive plants in the Great Lakes region.
 Managing invasive plants is one of the most common restoration tasks.
 Learn to identify the characteristics of common invasive plants and describe their impacts on the landscape.
 The course will also cover invasive plant ecology as well as control methods best suited to each plant.

 Tool Use for Natural Areas Management (Online and In-person)